 Having a fast internet connection is indeed a boon for any household.
 Not only does it facilitate an efficient interaction between the user and the internet, it also ensures that multimedia is delivered without lag as well.
 At the right pre-configured setup, this means being able to stream videos on the internet, among other things.

-In the Philippines, that day is already ripe which brought a handful of streaming or video on-demand services to the locals.
-However, dissimilar from YouTube, this kind of service does not come for free.
-It is like having subscription to a cable which provides you your wanted media entertainment, but only better in some ways.
+In the Philippines, that day is already ripe which brought a handful of streaming or video-on-demand services to the locals.
+However, dissimilar to YouTube, this kind of service does not come for free.
+It is like having a subscription to a cable that provides you your wanted media entertainment, but only better in some ways.

-Streaming or video on-demand services provide subscribers a convenient means of amusement by giving them control of what to view and whenever, among other perks, which is much unlike what the traditional pre-programmed TV does.
-More than anything, to stream has become synonymous to total control binging which many of us like to do during our free time outside of work.
+Streaming or video-on-demand services provide subscribers a convenient means of amusement by giving them control of what to view and whenever, among other perks, which is much unlike what traditional pre-programmed TV does.
+More than anything, to stream has become synonymous with total control binging which many of us like to do during our free time outside of work.

-Here are 9 of the best streaming services you can avail in the Philippines:
+Here are the best streaming services you can avail in the Philippines:

 Netflix is a “giant” brand when it comes to its streaming services, primarily influenced by its own-produced movie titles that are also exclusive to its showcase.
 But these are not your typical “B-movie” films that were made simply for the sake of just film-making.